leomleao/homebridge-mqtt-gpio/README.md

 Note-RED is a visual tool for wiring together hardware devices, APIs and online services.

+# TODO

+* Add long lasting pi config - it vanishes at reboot
+* Add GPIO functionality :)
+* Add functionality for more than just switches and lamps.

 ### Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).